How to Clean a Dishwasher Filter (Step-by-Step Guide)

 Yes.
 Soak the filter in warm water with 1 cup of white vinegar for 15-20 minutes.
 This works on grease, hard water mineral deposits, and buildup that scrubbing alone misses.

 You can also run a vinegar rinse cycle to clean the whole dishwasher interior: place a cup of white vinegar in a bowl on the top rack and run an empty hot cycle.
-This cleans the spray arms, drain path, and interior walls, but does not replace physically removing and scrubbing the filter.
+This cleans the spray arms, drain path, and interior walls, but doesn’t replace physically removing and scrubbing the filter.

 What happens if you never clean your dishwasher filter?

 Three things, in order.
-First, food particles redeposit on dishes because the clogged filter cannot trap them.
+First, food particles redeposit on dishes because the clogged filter can’t trap them.
 Second, trapped food decomposes and creates a bad smell.
 Third, restricted water flow causes drainage problems and can damage the drain pump as debris works past the clogged filter.

 A clogged filter is the most common reason a dishwasher stops draining properly.